Summer Retreat Info

 Always ask permission before taking someone’s photo and/or posting their photo to social media.

-We would like this weekend to be as “unplugged” as possible so please keep your use of your phone as limited as possible.
+Please keep your use of your phone as limited as possible.
 We also request that phone ringers be set to vibrate or silent so as not to disturb others.
 Please conduct all phone conversations outside of the chalet.